dannypsnl/forester-nix-template/README.md

 # forester-nix-template

 This project is a starter template to have a new forest, it uses `nix flake` to manage dependencies.

+## Setup

 Before you start, you should modify configuration `./forest.toml`, `./deploy/forest.toml`, and `./public-trees/root.tree`, to use your customize data.
 Base on this project, trees in `private-trees` will not be rendered to `deploy/output`, so aware if `public-trees` is referring to a tree in `private-trees` will break `release` command.

 ## Build commands